Pu’u Loa Petroglyphs

 Hawai’i Volcanoes National Park is currently recovering from the 2018 eruption of Kīlauea volcano.
 Much of the park has re-opened, but several areas are still closed.
 Read more.

 Pu’u Loa is open.

 Round Trip Mileage: 1.4 miles

-The Hike: Walk along the well-marked trail for 0.7 mile to the petroglyphs.
-There is a raised wooden walkway above the ‘glyphs to protect them, and the Park Service asks that you do not walk anywhere but on the walkway.
+Hike: Walk along the well-marked trail for 3/4 mile to the petroglyphs.
+There is a raised wooden walkway above the petroglyphs to protect them.
+Stay on the boardwalk.
+It's helpful to have binoculars or a telephoto lens to see some of the images.
 Return the way you came.